NEUR0515/memgpt-va-ui/README.md

 ## Features

-- Realitic Text-To-Speech using Elevenlabs.
+- Realitic and customisable Text-To-Speech using Elevenlabs.
 - WebSocket-based communication between frontend and backend.
 - Support for AI-assisted conversations with dynamic responses.
 - Thought messages visually distinct from other messages.